The rise of repression

 I’m kicking off the new year with an occasional series on the cloud.
 No, not the cloud of invisible computers that’s going to connect everything and make everything great.
 I mean the unmanageable, crushing, supersaturated fog of info that shrouds every day life in the digital culture.
 I’m struggling to see through it.
 I’m most excited, lately, by the relentless global upwelling of creativity, invention and humanity expressed through digital media, services and technology.
 So much amazing stuff and brilliant people out there!
 But there’s nothing equivalent to a CES, the annual tech bacchanal in Las Vegas, to draw public attention to grand ideas like democracy and freedom.
 So that’s where I need to begin.

-Belarus is an old and resilient story, tracked religiously by organizations like IFEX, Herdict and Amnesty International – and much less so by U.S. journalists and news organizations.
+Censorship and suppression of free speech in democratically challenged countries like China, Myanmar, Sudan and Belarus is an old and resilient story, tracked religiously by organizations like IFEX, Herdict and Amnesty International – and much less so by U.S. journalists and news organizations.
 But the threat of state-sponsored censorship feels fresh again in 2011 – it’s once again on the agenda in the U.S. and Europe.
 In Hungary the government has instituted new restrictions on the press – and hefty fines for violating them.
-In the United States, prosecutors are studying whether they can charge Wikileaks, or its founder, Julian Assange, with a crime such as treason.">
+In the United States, prosecutors are studying whether they can charge Wikileaks, or its founder, Julian Assange, with a crime such as treason.

 Assange, an Australian free on bail in Britain, faces rape charges in Sweden and a fuzzy threat of prosecution in the United States for assisting in the theft and release of government secrets.
 So far as I know the secrets themselves weren’t the security codes to nuclear missiles, attack drones, spies or the White House garage – but they revealed frank internal discussions among U.S. diplomats about a variety of people, governments and policy challenges around the world.